 Make sure that if you are aware that your plants are sensitive to a particular pesticide, fungicide, or fertilizer, you relay that information to the greenhouse manager.
 If use of a particular pesticide, fungicide, or fertilizer will negatively affect your plants or the results of your experiment, it is your responsibility to inform the greenhouse manager.

 Disposal of Plant Material

 It is the responsibility of the greenhouse user to coordinate the disposal of their plant material in a timely manner after project completion.
-Large amounts of plant waste or soil can be placed in plastic bags and put in the trash cans.
+Potting media is to be placed into the use potting media bins.
+Plant material and labels are to be thrown away in the trash cans.
+Trays and pots are to be placed on the used pot shelves.
+Large amounts of plant waste can be placed in plastic bags and put in the trash cans.
 If you can lift the bag, we can lift the bag; do NOT overfill trash cans with heavy material.
 Greenhouse users who generate plant and soil waste from transgenic plants or invasive species are to follow transgenic protocol, bagging their waste materials in plastic autoclave bags, which must be transported by the user and autoclaved back at their own labs.
 Any pots or flats that have been exposed to herbicides, please label with tape, "Herbicide Pots" and place in a separate holding area.

 Growth Chamber or greenhouse controls, including thermostats, fans, vents, timers, are operated by the greenhouse personnel.
 Once you have permission to use the chamber or greenhouse, it will be set to your parameters.
 Greenhouses at Welch have limited capabilities for changing environmental conditions.
 Immediately report any malfunctions of the environmental controls first to the greenhouse personnel, or if unavailable, to Facilities Service (“Zone”) at 512-471-7728 during regular business hours, or to 512-471-2020 after normal business hours.